 The process of deciding which images we would include in the book was a journey in and of itself.
 We started with 15,000+ photo submissions and slowly but surely whittled them down.
 Once we hit around 1200 photos that were the cream of the crop, we began to unearth interesting narratives for each.
 Through that curatorial process along with many hours of research, we ultimately came to our final 200 that created our first printed collection.

 My answer to this question continually varies based on the seasons and maybe my mood.
 I have always had a love for Rushmore as it was the first Wes Anderson film I saw and have fond memories of that time.
-But Darjeeling Limited, Bottle Rocket, Life Aquatic, they all jockey in & out of the top few favourites.
+But Darjeeling Limited, Bottle Rocket, Life Aquatic, they all jockey in & out of the top few favorites.
 That said, I have been very lucky to have seen an advanced screening of The French Dispatch which is set to come out this year, and I would be lying if that has not taken the top position.
 As soon as it was over, I wanted to watch it again!